 The role of a Randall Research Scholars student is to serve as a research assistant to a faculty member in a related field of study.
 The students should participate in the multiple stages of a research projects and develop an understanding of the objectives and value of the research.

-Randall Research Scholars students receive three hours of Honors credit per semester.
+Randall Research Scholars students receive three hours of Honors credit per semester which includes research project work and participation in a one-hour weekly RRSP seminar session.
 Therefore, students should engage in an active learning experience at an accelerated pace.
+Students are expected to work 10 to 12 hours per week on the project component.
 The students are not to be used as employees who only apply previously acquired knowledge to produce a product.
-CBHP students are not to be used as data-entry personnel or library research assistants.

 Randall Research Scholars students are expected to work with their project director to create and sign a project contract specifying the goals of the research project, activities and deliverables for which the student is responsible, identified risks possibly compromising deadlines or deliverables and the learning outcomes for the student.
 Students and project directors should meet weekly to keep the research project on track and ensure learning objectives are met.

 Randall Research Scholars students and project directors should develop a weekly standing meeting to keep the research project on track and ensure learning objectives are met.
 A preferred mechanism for communicating should be clearly established.